 The young foot is springy, strong and resilient.
 It has arches bound together by elastic tendons which allow for springiness and shock absorbtion.
 Joints are flexible and bones are strong and resilient.
 Skin is tough, the blood supply is efficient, and healing is fast.
 However, time takes its toll as all of the parts of the foot become less resilient with age.
 Eventually the foot becomes less able to resist repeated stresses such as impact, pressure and extremes of temperature.

 The older foot becomes less springy as the tendons which hold the arches together lose their stretch.
 This reduces the ability of the foot to absorb impact so that, for example, your feet will be less tolerant of jumping off a chair.

 Additionally, areas of wear and tear may develop in the joints between the bones.
 As the joint faces wear and becomes rougher over time, the small movements between the bones of the foot will become less flexible.
 This also reduces the springiness of the foot.
 Arthritis and wear and tear of the foot are more likely if you have had:

 - Foot overuse injuries from sporting or dancing activities - for example, running or ballet.

 - Inflammatory arthropathy, such as rheumatoid arthritis or systemic lupus erythematosus, affecting the feet.

-The lack of flexibility in the joints combined with the tendency of the arches to drop can lead to a change in shape of the feet.
+The lack of flexibility in the joints, combined with the tendency of the arches to drop, can lead to a change in the shape of the feet.
 The ankle joint, subtalar joint and the big toe joint frequently develop arthritis.